Sidi Bou Said – an enchanting taste of coastal Tunisia

-Sidi Bou Said is a picturesque village of white-walled, blue-shuttered buildings, some draped in bougainvillea, on the outskirts of the capital city of Tunis.
+This quiet coastal gem is just outside the capital city of Tunis.
 I might never have discovered it, but for my good fortune to be sent there on a work trip to present at a conference.
 The organizers thoughtfully decided that the city centre might be too overwhelmingly hot for us, so they chose the fresher coastal air of this delightful outpost instead.
 It’s a hard life!

 I must point out that, at the time of writing, Tunisia is in a state of emergency and has been for some time.
-A series of terrorist attacks in recent years, including in tourist areas, led to a travel ban which was only lifted in July 2017.
+A series of terrorist attacks in recent years, including in the capital and in tourist areas, led to a travel ban which was only lifted in July 2017.
 Following major efforts by the government to improve security, tour operators began to return in 2018, once again offering beach holidays to popular resorts like Hammamet and Monastir.

 There seemed to be hardly anyone else around, and the very inviting pool and terrace were deserted.
 I remember thinking that this could be the perfect autumn holiday destination – beautiful weather, no crowds, great sea views, and so much to explore.
 The village of Sidi Bou Said itself was a 20 minute walk away, and the ancient ruins of Carthage a 10 minute drive.
 Tunis was full of historic buildings and museums to visit, and markets to shop in.

 Advice for women travellers

 As a woman traveller, I found Tunisia to be one of the more moderate Islamic nations (the current Mayor of Tunis is a woman).
 I was not expected to wear a veil nor hide my hair.
 I was merely advised to keep my arms covered and not to leave the hotel without a male companion.
 So I covered up and enlisted a male colleague to walk to Sidi Bou Said with me one day.
 It was well worth it – the village is beautiful.

 The cold buffet was set out on the terrace overlooking the gardens.
 As soon as it was uncovered, the wasps descended and attacked the food with relish.
 Attempts to shoo them off were not particularly successful.
 I wondered what the protocol was for such circumstances.
 Everyone pretended not to notice.
 I must admit, it wasn’t exactly the best preparation for my already-unenviable post-lunch presentation slot!

-Some months later, I read Masha Williams’ book* ‘In the Bey’s Palace‘ about her life as a diplomat’s wife in that very same house.
+Some months later, I read Masha Williams’ book ‘In the Bey’s Palace‘ about her life as a diplomat’s wife in that very same house.
 I was highly amused to read that she had exactly the same experience.
 Newly-arrived in Tunis and keen to make a good impression on the diplomatic community, Masha served her first official lunch on that same terrace, against the advice of her staff, only to find the wasps descending.

 The food in Tunisia is wonderful, combining the best of both cuisines.
 I found service to be excellent and the people were warm, welcoming and courteous.
 I can only hope that this lovely country enjoys more peaceful and happier times in the near future, so that more of us can discover it.

 © Coconut Lands.
 Not to be reproduced without permission.